Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/passive.md

 };
 ```

 As you can see, we're passing in a third parameter to the passive tuple, `true`.
-This says "listen to the `x` value, but do so on my immediate parent.
+This says "listen to the `x` value, but do so on my immediate parent".

 <CodePen id="GxOXeX" />